Syncleus/Ferma/README.md

 ## Obtaining the Source

-The official source repository for Ferma is located on the Syncleus Gerrit instance and can be cloned using the following command.
+The official source repository for Ferma is located in the Syncleus Github repository and can be cloned using the following command.

 ```
 git clone https://github.com/Syncleus/Ferma.git
 ```

-We also maintain a GitHub clone of the official repository which can be found [here](https://github.com/Syncleus/Ferma).
-Finally Syncleus also hosts an instance of GitLab which has a clone of the repository which can be found [here](http://gitlab.syncleus.com/syncleus/Ferma).